JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 ```
 path/to/project/data/sim/bk_N=50_T=10050_seed=1111_ΔT=1.bson
 ```
-and each file is a dictionary with four fields: `:U, :V, :simulation, :commit`.
+and each file is a dictionary that has my data fields: `:U, :V, :simulation`, but also `:gitcommit, :script`.
 When I read this file I know exactly what was the source code that produced it (provided that I am not sloppy and commit code changes regularly :P).

 ## Customizing `savename`
 Here is a simple (but not from a real project) example for customizing [`savename`](@ref).
 We are using a common struct `Experiment` across different experiments with cats and mice.